planetfederal/workshops/workshops/suiteintro/doc/source/postgis/createdb.rst

 Now with some spatial database concepts under our belts, we'll use the GUI client **pgAdmin** to connect to the PostGIS server and create a spatially-enabled database.

-.. note:: PostgreSQL has a number of administrative front-ends. `psql <http://www.postgresql.org/docs/8.4/static/app-psql.html>`_ is a command-line tool for managing PostgreSQL databases and entering SQL queries.
+.. note:: PostgreSQL has a number of administrative front-ends. `psql <http://www.postgresql.org/docs/9.2/static/app-psql.html>`_ is a command-line tool for managing PostgreSQL databases and entering SQL queries.
 The desktop utility `pgAdmin <http://www.pgadmin.org/>`_ is a tool that provides similar functionality with a graphical front-end.
 In this workshop, we're going to use pgAdmin, but all of the queries that can be done in pgAdmin can also be done on the command line with :command:`psql`.

 Start PostGIS and connect to pgAdmin
 ------------------------------------

 #.
-Make sure that the OpenGeo Suite is running.
+Make sure that OpenGeo Suite is running.
 If it isn't already, click the green :guilabel:`Start` button in the top right corner of the Dashboard.

    .. figure:: img/dashboard_start.png
-      :align: center

-      *This green button will start the OpenGeo Suite and all of its components*
+      This green button will start OpenGeo Suite and all of its components

 #.
 When started, you can click the **Manage** option under the *PostGIS* component to start the pgAdmin utility.

    .. figure:: img/dashboard_pgadmin.png
-      :align: center

-      *Launching pgAdmin*
+      Launching pgAdmin

 #.
 You should have a server entry for **PostGIS (localhost:54321)** already configured in pgAdmin.
-Double-click the entry, and when prompted for a password, you can leave it blank (or type in anything, it doesn't matter).
+Double-click the entry, and when prompted for a password, leave it blank.
 This will connect to the local PostGIS instance.

    .. figure:: img/pgadmin_connect.png
-      :align: center

-      *Connecting to PostGIS*
+      Connecting to PostGIS

 .. note:: For this workshop, the PostGIS database has been installed with unrestricted access for local users (users connecting from the same machine on which the database is running).
 That means that it will accept **any** password you provide.
 If you need to connect from a remote computer, the password for the ``postgres`` user has been set to ``postgres``.
 Obviously, a production instance would be set up with more security in mind.